 29) State the goals involved in problem management in ITIL?

-The goals in problem management are,
+The goals in problem

 - Restraining the incidents to occur again in future

 - Recognizing the core cause of these issues

 30) Mention a few popular web-based service desk tools?